Engineering Project Management - Minor

 The Engineering Project Management minor is intended to help meet the requirements of industry by educating undergraduate engineering students to understand complex engineering projects, project organizations, and project management methods.
 Students completing this minor will be able to work effectively in multidisciplinary engineering projects immediately after completion and to advance more rapidly within the project management organization and profession.
 The management of projects entails technical knowledge, engineering skills, and management skills.

-To earn the minor, a student must complete a total of 16 semester credit hours that include prerequisite introductory core courses (ENGR 333 and ENGR 380) and courses selected from the following 3 categories:
+To earn the minor, a student must complete credit hours that include prerequisite introductory core courses and courses selected from the following 3 categories: